NEETIIST/bank-heist/README.md

 - Login with one of them (user1)

-- Open the following link with user2* -> https://beti-csrf.herokuapp.com/transferMoney.php?user=user2&value=10&code=GI
+- Open the following link with user2* -> https://beti-heist.herokuapp.com/transferMoney.php?user=user2&value=10&code=GI

 - The value you specified will be transfered from user1 to user2

-- To reset DB open -> https://beti-csrf.herokuapp.com/resetDB.php
+- To reset DB open -> https://beti-heist.herokuapp.com/resetDB.php

 - *code is a vigenere cipher of the amount to be transfered, this amount needs to be previously converted to the corresponding string of the alphabet.
 Ex.
-A=0, B=1, C=2, etc.; they key of the cipher is the logfed username
+A=0, B=1, C=2, etc.; they key of the cipher is the logged username

 ## Authors